Get approved in 24 hours! Serving Ontario, Alberta, Saskatchewan, and Manitoba.

 Of course, there are always outliers, but this is exactly why the range is the more important piece of information than the actual number you have: a range has more leeway, and thus, less room for outright error.
 If your range is better than a “fair” rating, then that should already be a good sign to you.

-The paid options: Equifax and TransUnion.
+The Paid Options: Equifax and TransUnion

 Equifax and TransUnion, on the other hand, usually require you to pay a monthly subscription to get access to their services.
 That being said, it is possible to get a free copy of your credit report from them if you go through the proper avenues.
 These two options otherwise require you to pay around $20 a month.